SC DOT to update public on plans for congested eastern stretch of I-526

 DOT's original plan for the I-526 Lowcountry Corridor EAST project was to have a public information session in March.
 That session had to be postponed until this week due to the COVID-19 pandemic.

 But DOT did open up a survey to allow residents who frequently travel the corridor to express their concerns about the area and provide potential solutions.
-The survey is slated to close in August, but in the meantime the department has found that congestion, speeding, truck merging and distracted drivers are travelers' top safety-related issues.
+The survey is slated to close in August.
+In the meantime, the department has found that congestion, speeding, truck merging and distracted drivers are travelers' top safety-related issues.

 Survey participants have also suggested truck-only lanes and a high-occupancy toll as potential improvements.